King Soopers: Early history

 The name "King Soopers" was derived from Lloyd's family name and an alternate spelling of the word "super!" from the Archie comics series that one of his two sons, Larry, read.
 Within the next five years, King Soopers became the first grocery store in the country to open an in-store pharmacy and one of the earliest to have a meat department.

 Ownership changes

-King Soopers grew to be five (or nine) stores large, including Denver and Colorado Springs before being bought out by Dillon Companies in 1957.
-The original King Soopers location would be relocated from today-Olde Town Arvada to Arvada Plaza, and that location is still open today.
+King Soopers grew to several stores in the Denver metro area and Colorado Springs, before being bought out by Dillon Companies in 1957.
+The original King Soopers location was relocated from Olde Town Arvada to Arvada Plaza.

-King Soopers' then-parent, Dillon Companies was bought out by The Kroger Company in late 1982 into '83, and King Soopers and Dillon's are both still owned by Kroger today.
+King Soopers' then-parent, Dillon Companies, was bought out by The Kroger Company in 1982–83, and King Soopers and Dillon's are both still owned by Kroger today.

 Fresh Fare King Soopers

 In 2012, Kroger expanded its Fresh Fare style of supermarkets into the King Soopers brand, opening the first Fresh Fare King Soopers in Englewood, Colorado.
 This is a concept that first appeared in Kroger as early as 2007 and actually seems to have started with Ralphs, another Kroger subsidiary primarily located in California in 1998.

 The main idea of Fresh Fare is to be a bit more upscale in that it sells more organic foods while still selling traditional groceries; it follows the themes of the 'Green Grocer' Concept.